 (a) give to the Registrar, with the referral, any medical certificates, medical reports or other documents that the arbitrator has that are relevant to the question; and

-(b) give to the worker concerned and the employer of the worker a list of the documents given under paragraph (a).
+(b) give to the worker concerned, and the employer of the worker, written notice that lists the documents given under paragraph (a).

 (3) When an arbitrator refers a question to a medical assessment panel under clause 18A(2ab), the arbitrator must give to the Registrar, with the referral, any prescribed evidence referred to in clause 18A(2aa)(c)(ii) that has been produced to the arbitrator.